memfault/interrupt/_drafts/arm-cortex-m-exceptions-and-nvic.md

 Some instructions are also
 "interruptible-continuable" which means they can be interrupted but will resume from where they left off on exception return.
 These include the Load and Store Multiple registers instructions (`ldm` and `stm`).
-This feature is not supported for ARMv6-M. In this case the operations will just be aborted and restarted.
+This feature is **not** supported for ARMv6-M and instead the instructions will just be aborted and restarted.

-> It's generally a good idea to refrain from using load-multiple or store-multiple instructions to
+> NOTE: It's generally a good idea to refrain from using load-multiple or store-multiple instructions to
 > memory regions or variables where repeated reads or writes could cause issues or to guard these
-> accesses in an critical section by disabling interrupts.
+> accesses in a critical section by disabling interrupts.

 {: #examples}

-## Examples
+## Code Examples

 For this setup we will use a nRF52840-DK[^6] running the blinky demo application from the v15.2 SDK[^7] with a modified main.c that can be found [here](https://github.com/memfault/interrupt/tree/master/example/arm-cortex-m-exceptions/main.c).
 However, you should be able to run similar code snippets on pretty much any Cortex-M MCU.

-We'll use SEGGER's JLinkGDBServer[^9] as our debugger to step through these examples
+We'll use SEGGER's JLinkGDBServer[^9] as our debugger to step through these examples.

 {:.no_toc}

 ### Setup Prep

-Most SDKs have a pre-defined vector table with default Exception Handlers.
+Most SDKs have a pre-defined vector table with default **Exception Handlers**.
 The definitions for the Handlers are usually defined as "weak" so they can be overridden.

-> **CAUTION**: The default exception handler is usually defined as a `while (1) { }` loop, even for fault
+> **CAUTION**: The default **exception handler** provided in most vendor SDKs is usually defined as a `while(1){}` loop --
-> handlers.
-This means if a fault takes place, the default behavior for the code shipping with many
+> even for fault handlers!
+This means when a fault occurs the MCU will just sit in an infinite loop.
+The
-> MCUs will be to just sit in an infinite loop.
-The device will only recover in this situation if
+> device will only recover in this situation if it's manually reset or runs out of power.
+It's
-> it's manually reset or runs out of power.
-It's generally a good idea to make sure all exception
+> generally a good idea to make sure all exception handlers at least reboot the device when a fault
-> handlers at least reboot the device to when this happens to give it a chance to recover.
+> occurs to give the device a chance to recover

 When building the blinky app for the NRF52840 with gcc, this vector table definition can be found at `modules/nrfx/mdk/gcc_startup_nrf52840.S`: